Tukuyu

-The Nyakyusa tribe which dominates the whole of Rungwe and Kyela Districts, can also be found in the Northern Part of Malawi.
+The Nyakyusa tribe which dominates the whole of Rungwe and Kyela Districts, these districts can also be found in the Northern Part of Malawi.

 History

-In 1891 Lutheran and Moravian Christian missionaries started to work in this region, aiming to convert the local population to their faith.
+In 1891, Lutheran and Moravian Christian missionaries started to work in this region, aiming to convert the local population to their faith.

-"German administration at the north end of Lake Nyasa was established in January 1893, some eighteen months after the arrival of the first German missionaries.
-The new administration arrived in the form of a party led by Hermann von Wissman, Imperial Commissioner and Commander-in-Chief, with orders to take possession of the territory in the south of German East Africa secured under the terms of the Anglo-German Agreement of 1890."
+German administration at the north end of Lake Nyasa was established in January 1893, some eighteen months after the arrival of the first German missionaries.
+The new administration arrived in the form of a party led by Hermann von Wissman, Imperial Commissioner and Commander-in-Chief, with orders to take possession of the territory in the south of German East Africa secured under the terms of the Anglo-German Agreement of 1890.

 The town was founded in 1900 by the German Imperial regime as the colonial town of Neu Langenburg, named after the original Langenburg on the shores of Lake Nyassa which had to be given up due to rising sea levels.
 It was an important regional centre under the Germans and consequently there is an important Lutheran presence here, including a hospital.
-According to the 1920 Deutsches Koloniallexikon two of the ten shops were operated by Europeans and the police force, composed of "coloureds", was 66 men strong.
+According to the 1920 Deutsches Koloniallexikon two of the ten shops were operated by Europeans (the rest of the shops were operated by Indian Khojas) and the police force, composed of "coloureds", was 66 men strong.

 The town was administered by the British from 1919 until 1961, as Tukuyu in the British Empire's Tanganyika Territory.
 After 1919, when the Germans left, Scottish missionaries carried on the work of their German Catholic counterparts at the Kiymbila and Itete Stations.
-The British established a large hospital in the town in the early 1920s, and built reliable roads and bridges.
+The British established a large hospital in the town in the early 1920s, and built roads and bridges.
 There was a small British military post some miles south at Masoko.